This page covers the steps you should take if you're experiencing issues posting to your WordPress blog as these are usually due to:

 - If you get an Error code of 404 (Page not found).

 This means this page moved or renamed.
-You will need to put in the correct page URL into the ‘Blog's Url’ field in the setup of the service on Sendible.
+You will need to put in the correct page URL into the ‘Blog's Url’ field in the setup of the profile on Sendible.
 This should then work.

 - If you get an Error code of 403 (Forbidden)

-This means that the Wordpress site probably has XMLRPC disabled.
+This means that the WordPress site probably has XMLRPC disabled.
 If it is disabled, please look to enable it, otherwise Sendible will not be able to send post requests to the related server.

 For the above, you can use the following doc to help re-enable that page so it will accept requests: